 |MULTI||Simultaneous inference of the same network on several devices in parallel|

-The table below shows the plugin libraries and additional dependencies for Linux and Windows platforms.
+The table below shows the plugin libraries and additional dependencies for Linux, Windows and macOS platforms.

 NOTE: All plugin libraries also depend on core Inference Engine libraries.